-Run by School of Natural Sciences
+School of Environmental & Natural Sciences

 Invertebrates were the first animals on the planet and formed the basis from which vertebrates eventually evolved.
 The first three lectures trace the evolution from the early beginnings of life until the formation of the first animals with a backbone.
 It will show that it took evolution three attempts to come up with a successful lineage of animals and it is still uncertain from which lineage of invertebrates vertebrates finally evolved.

 The largest diversity of animals occurs on land.
 The most successful group of animals are the insects.
 They are also important in their interaction with their environment and with humans.

 In the terrestrial environment (and marine with a few shrimps), invertebrates evolved a system of division of labour and reproduction that led to semisocial and eusocial insects and rodents.
 In the marine environment, a unique system of division of labour formed in colonial invertebrates, which does not have any equivalent on land.

 Three practicals are associated with the module cover phylogeny and behaviour of invertebrates.

 The last three practicals work with living animals.
 While it is essential do have highly presciptive practicals where a student is expected to learn methods and techniques, these are not sufficient to train the students as future scientists.
 The last three practicals make a first attempt to address this by focusing on observation and interaction with the study object.

 Introduction and Early Beginnings Explosions 1 and 2